-With over 20 years of experience and board certification in vein treatment, Dr. Fitzgibbons, along with his staff at the Fitzgibbons Vein Center are experts in the entire spectrum of Los Angeles vein treatment services, including Duplex ultrasound, Sclerotherapy, Ambulatory Phlebectomy, and EVLT.
+With over 20 years of experience and board certification in vein treatment, Dr. Fitzgibbons, along with his staff at the Fitzgibbons Vein Center are experts in the entire spectrum of Los Angeles vein treatment services, including Duplex ultrasound, Sclerotherapy, Ambulatory Phlebectomy, RFA, EVLT, and Venaseal.

 There are a number of treatment methods that might get rid of your problem veins, depending on the exact nature of the problem.
 The vein specialists at the Fitzgibbons Vein Center will identify the best treatment for your varicose veins, spider veins or other vein irregularities, and help you avoid painful vein surgery.

 Duplex ultrasound is a non-invasive procedure that will be performed as part of your diagnostic work-up to discern exactly where the problem veins lie.
 It uses ultrasound imaging to take a picture of the veins under the skin in order to find the faulty valve causing the blockage, pooling or reversal of blood flow.

 Endovenous laser treatment of varicose veins is a minimally invasive and highly effective procedure to treat problem varicose veins.
 The physician inserts a catheter through a small nick in the skin, but then uses targeted laser energy to shrink the problem veins until they seal themselves off.
 EVLT has success rates of up to 98%, and with proper post-operative care, patients experience minimal discomfort or bruising, resuming normal activities within just a few days.